 Some accidents can be attributed to mechanical defects, recalls or other types of manufacturer negligence.
 Common manufacturing concerns may include poor vehicle design, defective tires and faulty brakes.
 Remain up to date on current safety recall and manufacturer information.
 This applies not only to the ATV itself, but also the tires, brakes and other components.

 Manufacturer defects that result in accidents and injuries may be subject to product liability claims.
-An attorney can explain the requirements in such a case further.
+A lawyer can explain the requirements in such a case further.

 Complete a Free Case Evaluation form now